FuelLabs/sway-libs/sway_libs/src/merkle_proof/README.md

 ## Using the Merkle Proof Library in Fuels-rs

-To generate a Merkle Tree and corresponding proof for your Sway Smart Contract to use can be done with the [Fuel-Merkle](https://github.com/FuelLabs/fuel-merkle) crate.
+To generate a Merkle Tree and corresponding proof for your Sway Smart Contract, use the [Fuel-Merkle](https://github.com/FuelLabs/fuel-merkle) crate.

 ### Importing Into Your Project